How to hire a forensic accountant.

 A forensic accountant is someone who has received additional expert training above the standard college accounting degree.
 Most forensic accountants are certified public accountants and they have a strong background in financial statement auditing.

-The additional training allows the forensic accountant to understand complex financial transactions.
-Forensic accountants not only specialize in fraud, they can identify weaknesses to help prevent fraud.
+The additional training allows the financial professional to understand complex financial transactions.
+These accountants not only specialize in fraud, they can identify weaknesses to help prevent fraud.

 This is the professional hired to investigate suspected fraud and theft.